The Blessing of Being Phoneless: A Journey to Reconnect

 - Aug 13

-So now, I’m officially phoneless.
+Now, I’m officially phoneless.
 Offline.
 No TikTok.
 No Instagram.
 No handheld anything.
-And honestly?
+Honestly?
 I feel so disconnected.
-I can’t text my friends unless I’m near my computer, and no part of me’s about to lug that thing around like it’s my emotional support animal.
+I can’t text my friends unless I’m near my computer, and no part of me is about to lug that thing around like it’s my emotional support animal.

 I’m starting to think maybe the universe was trying to tell me: